zhengjunyao-work/arc24/docs/modeling/Iteration_31_train_submission_models.md

 generator to generate samples until the checkpoint and that takes a lot of time and many times it crashes.
 If it happens again I should take a look at the code and configuration of the training.

+I have added a parameter `ignore_data_skip` that should speedup the training startup, but then I believe the problem is related to GPU VRAM.
+The two trainings that could not be resumed where the full fine-tuning and the bigger LoRA that used a rank of 128.
+Those two experiments are the ones that use more VRAM memory.
+The training appears to start much faster but fails without a clear error message.

 ## Results

 [Wandb dashboard](https://wandb.ai/guillermobarbadillo/20240925_submission_models?nw=nwuserguillermobarbadillo)